Introduction

 If deploying a new BMC server, add the server to the same private network as the network storage.
 Servers deployed this way do not require additional setup to access and mount the storage.

-1. Click the Add To Network button to assign the server to a private network.
+1. On the Network & IP Settings page in the Private Networks section, click the Add To Network button to assign the server to a private network.

-2. Open the Private Network dropdown menu and select the storage network.
-The storage network name is visible on the Storage Info page.
+2. Open the Private Network dropdown menu and select the storage network with the NFS label.

-The Network Segment (CIDR) automatically fills out and shows the private IP range.
+The Network Segment (CIDR) automatically fills out and shows the private IP range and the storage IPs.

 3. Optionally, assign IP addresses from the range in the previous section.
 Leave blank to automatically assign an available IP address to the server instance within the storage network.